 Why should you incorporate hashtags into your marketing strategy?
 What good can they possibly do for your brand?
 According to a study conducted by Simply Measured, posts with at least one hashtag in them have a 12.6% higher engagement rate.
 Other than this, hashtags benefit you with:

-Surprisingly enough some of the hashtags that drove a lot of traffic as well as attention towards them in the past years are now banned in 2019.
+Surprisingly enough some of the hashtags that drove a lot of traffic as well as attention towards them in the past years are now banned.
 They are not just the X-rated hashtags – they are simply hashtags that were used a lot by spammy accounts and bots.
 A quick fix for the social network to keep their posts away from the light.

 If you’re not careful and use those hashtags nonetheless — you might end up being shadowbanned.
 In fact, people who fail to follow the community guidelines as per the application end up getting banned alongside the hashtags they used on the illegal use of a photo or video.